mitre/GraphEx-Web-Automation-Plugin/README.md

 # Introduction
-Graphex plugin enabling web automation.
+[GraphEx](https://github.com/mitre/GraphEx) plugin enabling web automation using playwright.
+This plugin is an extension to the [GraphEx application](https://github.com/mitre/GraphEx).

 # Installation
 Install the plugin with the command `make all`.
 This also sets up the required Playwright tools for automation.

 # Execution
 This repository is not intended for standalone use.
-It bridges the gap between Python's Playwright web automation tool and the Graphex module.
+It bridges the gap between Python's Playwright web automation tool and the mitre-graphex python module.

 # Using Playwright Nodes